aerospike-community/aerospike-time-series-client/README.md

 In real time benchmark we prime blocks so they don't all fill at the same time.
 Pct complete 17.649%
 ```

 The reason for this is, by default, the 'blocks' will all fill up at the same time when using the real time benchmarked.
 This will create a saw-tooth like load on the underlying disks.
-To avoid this, when running in real time benchmark mode, for each series, the first block is initialised with a random number of records so the 'filling up' of blocks happens at a uniform rate.
+In practice this would not happen, so to avoid this behaviour, when running in real time benchmark mode, for each series, the first block is initialised with a random number of records so the 'filling up' of blocks happens at a uniform rate.
 This is the 'priming' that is referred to.
 The 'dummy' records are removed at the end of the simulation.

 ### Batch Insertion

 A disadvantage of the 'real time' benchmarker is precisely that - the loading occurs in real time.
 You may wish to build your sample time series as quickly as possible.
 The batch insert mode is provided for this purpose.

 In this mode, data points are loaded a block at a time, effectively as fast as the benchmarker will run.
-The invocation below will create 1000 sample series (-c flag), over a period of 1 year (-r flag), with 30 seconds between each observation.
+The invocation below, for example, will create 1000 sample series (-c flag), over a period of 1 year (-r flag), with 30 seconds between each observation.

 ```
 ./timeSeriesBenchmarker.sh -h <AEROSPIKE_HOST_IP>  -n <AEROSPIKE_NAMESPACE>  -m batchInsert -c 10 -p 30 -r 1Y